 - There’s no single way to beat a level.
 LESSON: Allow people the opportunity to solve problems in different ways.

 (I wrote a post on my personal blog a while back exploring the lessons we can learn from Angry Birds in more detail – it’s linked at the bottom of this post.)

-I’ll be bringing some of my favorite games to Orlando, including Fluxx, No Thanks, Qwirkle, and some new games like Telestrations, Disruptus, Love Letter, and more.
+I’ll be bringing some of my favorite board games to Orlando, including Fluxx, No Thanks, Qwirkle, Telestrations, and more.
+Plus, this year we’ll be hosting a virtual reality station to give attendees to experience VR gaming for themselves.
 If you’re attending this year’s Learning Solutions Conference & Expo, I hope you can join us at this year’s Game Crawl.

 And if you have a favorite game and room in your luggage, bring it along!
 The more the merrier.